wa0x6e/cal-heatmap/options/date.md

 ## locale

-MomentJS locale.
+Date locale.

 ```js
 locale: string;
 ```

-`locale` is used by the underlying MomentJS library to set the language and format of the dates, as well as the first day of the week (monday/sunday).
+`locale` is used by the underlying Day.js library to set the language and locale specific function, such as the first day of the week (monday/sunday).

 Default: `en`

+See the [list of supported locale](https://github.com/iamkun/dayjs/tree/dev/src/locale) on day.js repository.

-For performance reasons, only the `en` locale is included by default.
+For performance reasons, only the `en` locale is included by default, and all other locales are loaded on-demand.
+You can save a few milliseconds by including the dayjs locale script directly in your `<head>`, e.g. `<script src="https://cdn.jsdelivr.net/npm/dayjs@1/locale/zh-cn.js"></script>`

-To add more locales, you can either:

-- Add `<script src="https://momentjs.com/downloads/moment-with-locales.min.js"></script>` in your page `<head>`
-- Add your chosen locale manually, via [`moment.locale(LOCALE)`](https://momentjs.com/docs/#/i18n/loading-into-nodejs/)

 #### Example with the french locale